Pints, Pounds, & Pâté

 Packing jewelry for a trip to Europe

 It goes without saying that the majority of countries in Europe are extremely safe.
-That said, it's travel itself, not specific countries, that makes traveling with jewelry always a bit risky!
+That said, it's travel itself, not specific countries, that makes traveling with jewelry always a bit risky.

-Make sure all of your important jewelry (engagement and wedding rings, etc.) are insured before you go.
 If you're worried about those expensive pieces, leave them at home.
 I recently got a diamond eternity band from Noemie, that I'm planning to take to Europe in place of my usual rings.

 Make-up for a trip to Europe

-I try to keep my travel make-up super light.
+I try to keep my travel make-up fairly light.
 I find Europeans don't wear a ton of make-up, and they seem to have a great way of looking chic without it.
 For tourists, I don't want to have runny mascara, or eye shadow up to my eyebrows at the end of a long day.

-My essentials:
+My make-up essentials:

 • Tinted moisturizer with sunscreen

-• Blush/bronzer
+• Blush

 • Mascara